clip-wise/clip-wise/README.md

 - [ ] Use tailwindcss for styling and remove the custom css
 - [ ] Try and improve the prompt
 - [ ] Make it available also for firefox
+- [ ] Fix: The sidebar closes when switching to a different tab

 ## Available Scripts